Engage in a flow activity for greater happiness.

 A flow-producing activity is something:

-2. requiring a challenge to our skills.
+1. we love doing.2. requiring a challenge to our skills.

 3. involving considerable effort but not an overwhelming amount.